open-telemetry/opentelemetry-dotnet/docs/trace/extending-the-sdk/README.md

        Instrumentation](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation).

     * If the instrumentation library does not require any state management, then providing an extension method is optional.

-If an extension is provided it should call `AddSource` on the `TracerProviderBuilder` being configured to enable its `ActivitySource`.
+       * If an extension is provided it should call `AddSource` on the `TracerProviderBuilder` being configured to enable its `ActivitySource`.

-    * If instrumentation library does not require state management, and is not providing extension method, then the name of the `ActivitySource` used by the instrumented library should be documented so that end users can enable it by calling `AddSource` on the `TracerProviderBuilder` being configured.
-Changing the name of the source should be considered a breaking change.
+       * If an extension is not provided, then the name of the `ActivitySource` used by the instrumented library must be documented so that end users can enable it by calling `AddSource` on the `TracerProviderBuilder` being configured. **Note** Changing the name of the source should be considered a breaking change.

 ### Special case : Instrumentation for libraries producing legacy Activity